In 2012, GoPro holds 42% of the total market share for action cameras, far surpassing its competitors including Ion (12%) and Sony (8%).

 2. GoPro constantly features interesting and exciting user-generated content from novel perspectives, so their 3.2 million YouTube subscribers will always come back for more.

-In this video promoting the GoPro HERO4, you see tons of epic footages of concerts, volcanoes, whales and icebergs.
+In this video promoting the GoPro HERO4, you see tons of epic footage of concerts, volcanoes, whales, and icebergs.